Search

 Hepatitis C is a contagious liver disease caused by the hepatitis C virus.
 It can range in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
 It is usually spread when blood from a person who has hepatitis C enters the body of someone who is not infected.
 Many people experience mild or no symptoms at the time of infection, and patients may be infected for many years without being aware that they have the disease.

 There is no vaccine for hepatitis C, but there are effective methods to prevent being infected.
-The best way to prevent hepatitis C is by avoiding behaviors that can spread the disease, especially injection drug use, and to use precautions when exposed to blood.
+The best way to prevent hepatitis C is by avoiding behaviors that can spread the disease, especially injection drug use, and by using precautions when exposed to blood.
 In addition, a blood test is available for hepatitis C screening.

 Hepatitis C is treatable with a short course of direct-acting antiviral medication.
 Several of these drugs have been approved by the FDA in recent years.
 They can cure hepatitis C in over 90% of all cases and usually have few side effects.